Policy Configuration

 match <…> |

 Match configuration hierarchy.
-Please refer to section 2.2.1.1 for the match rule configuration. |
+Refer to the Configuring Match Rules section for details on the match rule configuration. |

 match-logic <value> |